-Under which conditions is $MECR(\hat{s}p) > MECR(\hat{T}p)$?
+Under what conditions is $MECR(\hat{s}p) > MECR(\hat{T}p)$?
 Since the net wage effects 1(a) and 1(b) are almost the same for both reforms, the most important question is whether the net childcare price effects 2(a) and 2(b) add up to an increase or a decrease in the MECR.
 Both 2(a) and 2(b) yield an ambiguous contribution to the MECR since the effects on the populations below and above the p-th percentile are of opposite signs.
-The net effects will hinge on the relative magnitudes of the behavioral adjustments and on the relative costs/benefits for the government budget per unit of adjustment for rich and poor households.